manishwild/manishwild/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on some of my project
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning next.js and going deep in React n Redux
 - 👯 I’m looking to collaborate on ...
 - 😎 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: manishwild1000@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i love coding and
 -->